Review | Hugh Jackman sings, dances and still misses the mark in a cartoonish ‘Music Man’

 You get none of that.
 This Professor Hill seems less a traveling salesman than a song-and-dance man on a second-class national tour.

 So ya got trouble in River City, and the miscasting of Jackman is hardly the only problem.
 Director Jerry Zaks has inexplicably opted for a cartoon version of the musical, with set and costume designer Santo Loquasto joining him as an over-the-top accomplice.
 All manner of first-rate actor has been sucked into the proceedings.
-The bombastic Mayor Shinn of Jefferson Mays and overdecorated Mrs. Shinn of Jayne Houdyshell are turned into veritable sight gags; Shuler Hensley’s Marcellus, Hill’s Confederate, is made to appear a witless errand boy.
+The bombastic Mayor Shinn of Jefferson Mays and overdecorated Mrs. Shinn of Jayne Houdyshell are turned into veritable sight gags; Shuler Hensley’s Marcellus, Hill’s confederate, is made to appear a witless errand boy.
 Even the “Pick-a-Little-Talk-a-Little” ladies squeal and vibrate as if they require sedation.

 The townsfolk, perversely, seem foolish, not funny.
 It’s no wonder Hill doesn’t have to do much more than carry a tune in “Ya Got Trouble,” normally the number early in the show that alarms the citizenry to the dangers of billiards and revs up audiences’ heart rates.
 This version of Hill is the self-assured center of his own world; he never seems to think he has to occupy anyone else’s.
 As a result, the gullible hayseeds of Zaks’s River City just have to sort of fall in line behind him.